 Street outreach programs employ a public health approach to violence intervention, beginning with the premise that gun violence is like a contagious disease, the spread of which can be interrupted.1Jeffrey A. Butts et al., “Cure Violence: A Public Health Model to Reduce Gun Violence,” Annual Review of Public Health 36, no. 1 (2015): 39–53, https://doi.org/10.1146/annurev-publhealth-031914-122509.
 To do so, street outreach organizations provide both immediate crisis response services and long-term stabilization support to individuals and communities affected by gun violence.
 Street outreach programs deploy violence interrupters who help prevent shootings by identifying and immediately mediating conflicts in a community and working with individuals most at risk.
 Often these interrupters are former members of street groups who have credibility when speaking to at-risk individuals.
-These street outreach programs have been successful in reducing gun violence.
-A 2017 evaluation of a street outreach model known as Cure Violence implemented in the South Bronx found that its street outreach efforts were associated with a 37 percent decline in gun injuries and a 63 percent decline in shooting victimizations, while a similar neighborhood without such a program did not experience the same rates of reduction.2Sheyla A. Delgado et al., “The Effects of Cure Violence in the South Bronx and East New York, Brooklyn,” in Denormalizing Violence (New York: John Jay College of Criminal Justice, Research and Evaluation Center, 2017), https://johnjayrec.nyc/2017/10/02/cvinsobronxeastny/.
+Street outreach evaluations reveal mixed impacts on gun/violence, with some sites experiencing significant improvements.
+A 2017 evaluation of Cure Violence in two New York City neighborhoods found that South Bronx site was associated with significant declines in gun injuries (37%) and shooting victimizations (63%), compared to a matched neighborhood.
+In East New York, gun injuries declined (50%) as well.2Sheyla A. Delgado et al., “The Effects of Cure Violence in the South Bronx and East New York, Brooklyn,” in Denormalizing Violence (New York: John Jay College of Criminal Justice, Research and Evaluation Center, 2017), https://johnjayrec.nyc/2017/10/02/cvinsobronxeastny/.

-Safe Passage programs provide safe routes to and from schools to reduce student exposure to gun violence.10Everytown for Gun Safety Support Fund, “The Impact of Gun Violence on Children and Teens,” May 29, 2019, https://everytownresearch.org/report/the-impact-of-gun-violence-on-children-and-teens/.
+Safe Passage programs provide safe routes to and from schools to reduce student exposure to gun violence.7Everytown for Gun Safety Support Fund, “The Impact of Gun Violence on Children and Teens,” May 29, 2019, https://everytownresearch.org/report/the-impact-of-gun-violence-on-children-and-teens/.
 To achieve this goal, schools, law enforcement, and communities collaboratively establish protocols and procedures that are both community- and resource-informed, tailored to popular modes of travel as well as student arrival and dismissal times.
-In Chicago, safe passage protocols and procedures have been in effect since 2009 and have had substantial effects.
-Incidences of crime along these routes have experienced an average reduction of 28 percent for simple assault and battery and a 32 percent reduction for aggravated assault and battery.
-Furthermore, overall weekday criminal incidents on school grounds have decreased by 39 percent.11Viviane Sanfelice, “Are Safe Routes Effective?
+In Chicago, safe passage protocols and procedures have been in effect since 2010 and have had substantial effects.
+A longitudinal study analyzing data from 2005–2016 found that following the program’s implementation, incidences of crime along these routes experienced an average reduction of 28 percent for simple assault and battery and a 32 percent reduction for aggravated assault and battery.
+Furthermore, overall weekday criminal incidents on school grounds have decreased by an average of 39 percent per year.8Viviane Sanfelice, “Are Safe Routes Effective?
 Assessing the Effects of Chicago’s Safe Passage Program on Local Crimes,” Journal of Economic Behavior & Organization 164 (August 2019): 357–73, https://doi.org/10.1016/j.jebo.2019.06.013.

 Cognitive behavioral therapy (CBT) is a therapeutic approach through which service providers work with individuals and/or groups to change behaviors by shifting current ways of thinking and perceiving situations.
-CBT is a longstanding, evidence-based strategy for reducing criminal behaviors across multiple populations (e.g., young, old, community-based, and incarcerated) and in a variety of settings (e.g., therapists’ offices, schools, and street corners).12David Weisburd, David P. Farrington, and Charlotte Gill, eds., What Works in Crime Prevention and Rehabilitation: Lessons from Systematic Reviews, Springer Series on Evidence-Based Crime Policy (New York: Springer-Verlag, 2016), https://doi.org/10.1007/978-1-4939-3477-5.
+CBT is a longstanding, evidence-based strategy for reducing criminal behaviors across multiple populations (e.g., young, old, community-based, and incarcerated) and in a variety of settings (e.g., therapists’ offices, schools, and street corners).9Stefan Hofman, Anu Asnaani, Imke Vonk, Alice Sawyer, and Alicia Fang, “The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-Analyses,” Cognitive Therapy Research 36 (2012): 427–440, https://doi.org/10.1007/s10608-012-9476-1.
 For this reason, CBT is present in many gun violence intervention programs.
-One prominent example is Advance Peace, an emerging program that offers individuals at high risk for gun violence with community-based CBT, mentorship, case management, substance abuse treatment, internships, travel, and stipends.13Angie M. Wolf et al., “Saving Lives: Alternative Approaches to Reducing Gun Violence,” International Journal of Social, Behavioral, Educational, Economic, Business, and Industrial Engineering 9, no. 6 (2015): 2175–83.
-A 2019 study of Advance Peace found that the program was associated with a 55 percent reduction in firearm homicides and a 43 percent reduction in firearm assaults.14Ellicott C. Matthay et al., “Firearm and Nonfirearm Violence After Operation Peacemaker Fellowship in Richmond, California, 1996–2016,” American Journal of Public Health 109, no. 11 (2019): 1605–11, https://doi.org/10.2105/AJPH.2019.305288.
+One prominent example is Advance Peace, an emerging program that offers individuals at high risk for gun violence with community-based CBT, mentorship, case management, substance abuse treatment, internships, travel, and stipends.10Angie M. Wolf et al., “Saving Lives: Alternative Approaches to Reducing Gun Violence,” International Journal of Social, Behavioral, Educational, Economic, Business, and Industrial Engineering 9, no. 6 (2015): 2175–83.
+A 2019 quasi-experimental evaluation of Richmond, California’s Operation Peacemaker program—a key component of Advance Peace—generated mixed results, as the program was associated with both a relatively large (43–55%) reduction in firearm homicides and assaults, and a relatively small (3–16%) increase in non-firearm homicides and assaults six years post intervention.11Ellicott C. Matthay et al., “Firearm and Nonfirearm Violence After Operation Peacemaker Fellowship in Richmond, California, 1996–2016,” American Journal of Public Health 109, no. 11 (2019): 1605–11, https://doi.org/10.2105/AJPH.2019.305288.

 Common sense gun laws like background checks for all gun sales play a critical role in ensuring public safety across the country by systematically keeping guns out of the hands of dangerous individuals.
 But communities facing imminent gun violence crises require immediate and locally driven interventions in addition to larger scale policy reform.
 Research on violence intervention programs is still emerging as implementation and evaluation resources continue to expand, but already each of the six strategies described above stand out as both community- and evidence-informed.
 These programs are being sought out by those who are disproportionately impacted and at highest risk of gun violence—and they’re working.